waterfall

 During extended warm dry periods, the water in the diverter storage barrel may become stagnant.
 Do not put chlorine, ozone, or any chemical disinfectant in that water.
 If any disinfectant gets into the filter it will destroy the benefical microbes in the schmutzdecke and ruin the filter.
 As you recirculate filtered water, pour some of the filtered water into the diverter as you remove some to run through the filter; this will mix purified water with the unfiltered water in the barrel and reduce the contamination.
 Do not put contaminated water in the filtered water storage and use separate containers for recirculation and pure water, however - this is a no brainer but I am mentioning it anyway - don't mix the containers up.
 Fifty gallons will easily last the entire summer, and by the time the end of the summer arrives, the water in the diverter storage will be nearly clean.

-DO NOT USE CHLORINE OR OZONE OR ANY KIND OF DISINFECTANT IN YOUR SYSTEM WATER THAT WILL BE RUN THROUGH THE SLOW SAND FILTER - it will kill most of the good bacteria, protozoa, and zooplankton that make a slow sand filter work, and ruin the filter's effectiveness.
-To increase the overall safety of the system POST-FILTER WATER (WATER THAT FLOWS OUT OF THE SLOW SAND FILTER AND WILL NOT FLOW BACK IN) may need disinfectant; but this is not the best solution.
-A UV filter is the best way to kill any bacteria that may enter the filtered supply.
-Also, DO NOT BACKWASH YOUR SLOW SAND FILTER - EVER. you will ruin it.
+Do not use chlorine or ozone or any kind of disinfectant in your system water that will be run through the slow sand filter!!! - it will kill most of the good bacteria, protozoa, and zooplankton that make a slow sand filter work, and ruin the filter's effectiveness.
+To increase the overall safety of the system Post-filter water (water that flows out of the slow sand filter and will not flow back in) may need disinfectant; but this is not the only solution.
+A UV filter is another way to eliminate the danger from any bacteria that may enter the filtered supply.
+Also, Do not backwash your slow sand filter - ever. you will ruin it.
 Cleaning is done by wet harrowing.

 The best practice is to have enough throughput from the slow sand filter to adequately handle the flow from the diverter.
 This may require 3 or 4 filters hooked up in parallel.
 Water does not flow fast through a biological sand filter; flow rates will vary depending on conditions.
 Sand size and length of run time are two variables that will significantly influence flow rate.
 Typically 35 to 55 litres per hour will flow from a filter constructed in a 20 inch diamter 4 foot deep barrel, when the filter bed is "mature".
 This is much slower than water from a downspout in a moderate rain event.
 Five or six filters or one large one would be a good idea if your entire water supply depends on the system.